Riley Greene Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff leads the league.

-- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Twins have a 3.88 team ERA that ranks sixth across all league pitching staffs.

-- Twins pitchers combine to surrender 132 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Twins pitchers combine to allow 138 total home runs at a clip of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.